-Student Name: Date: Based on behaviors obs erved by the faculty in your program of study, you are requested to ostance screening process.
+Student Name: Date:

+Based on behaviors observed by the faculty in your program of study, you are requested to comply today with a substance screening process.

 Failure to comply with this process will result in dismissal from the program of study.

-North Mississippi Medical Service Clinic at 1301 North Second Street before 11:00 am or between 1:30 and 4:00 pm to be screened. (on 1:00 am) to the Division of Health se of information form attached to release the result of the screening a Sciences of the NEMCC.
-This request was presen ted to (name of student) on in the presence of (date) (faculty member) and • (Division of Healt) h Sciences or NEMCC Administrator) • ssroom but not to any clinical experience pending the return and
+You must report to the North Mississippi Medical Service Clinic at 1301 North Second Street in Booneville, MS today before 11:00 am or between 1:30 and 4:00 pm to be screened (on Fridays report before 11:00 am).

+You must sign the release of information form attached to release the result of the screening to the Division of Health Sciences of the NEMCC.

+This request was presented to (name of student)

+on in the presence of

+(date) (faculty member)

+and

+(Division of Health Scien nces or NEMCC Administrator)

+You may return to classroom but not to any clinical experience pending the return and evaluation of the report.

-You may not return to c lassroom or clinical experiences pending the return of and evaluation · ·
+You may not return to classroom or clinical experiences pending the return of and evaluation of the report. \\\\\

-Reviewed May 2010, 2014, 2015, 2022, 2023
+Reviewed May 2010, 2014, 2015, 2022, 2023, 2024